orbs-network/liquidity-hub-sdk/README.md

   slippage: "0.5", // Slippage tolerance percentage
   chainId: 1, // network ID (mainnet in this case)
-  partner: "partnerName", // Partner name for analytics and tracking };
+  partner: "partnerName", // Partner name for analytics and tracking
+  dexMinAmountOut: "1000000000000000000", // The minimum amount of output token that the dex router can guarantee };

 const quote = await fetchQuote(quoteArgs);